 - 1. The statements of fact contained in this report are true and correct. - 2.
 The reported analyses, opinions, and conclusions are limited only by the reported assumptions and limiting conditions and are our personal, unbiased professional analyses, opinions, and conclusions. - 3.
 I have no present or prospective interest in the property that is the subject of this report and have no personal interest or bias with respect to the parties involved. - 4.
 My compensation is not contingent upon the reporting of a predetermined value or direction in value that favors the cause of the client, the amount of the value estimate, the attainment of a stipulated result, or the occurrence of a subsequent event, such as the approval of a loan. - 5.
 My analyses, opinions, and conclusions were developed, and this report has been prepared, in conformity with the Uniform Standards of Professional Appraisal Practice of The Appraisal Foundation and the requirements of the Code of Professional Ethics and the Standards of Professional Appraisal Practice of the Appraisal Institute. - 6.
 My engagement in this assignment was not contingent upon developing or reporting predetermined results. - 7.
 Marc McSorley has completed the requirements of the continuing education program for Wisconsin State Certification. - 8.
 No one provided professional real property appraisal assistance to the persons signing this report. - 9.
 Marc McSorley has extensive experience in the appraisal/review of similar property types. - 10.
 Marc McSorley is currently certified in the state where the subject is located. - 11.
 Any decrease or increase in the market value of the real property prior to the date of the valuation caused by the public improvements for which this property is to be acquired, or by the likelihood that this property would be acquired for such improvement, other than that due to physical deterioration within reasonable control of the owner, was disregarded in determining the compensation for this property. - 12.
 I have not revealed the findings and results of this appraisal to anyone other than the client and will not do so until authorized by the said property owner, or until I am required to do so by due process of law, or until I am released from this obligation by having publicly testified to such findings. - 13.
 I have not given consideration to nor included in this appraisal any relocation assistance benefits. - 14.
-I have not appraised or provided any other services for the subject property in the past three years. - 15.
+I have appraised the subject property once in the past three years.
+I have not provided any other services in the past three years. - 15.
 This appraisal has been made in conformity with appropriate Wisconsin Statutes, regulations, policies and procedures applicable to the appraisal of right of way. - 16.
 My analyses, opinions and conclusions were developed, and this report has been prepared in compliance with the Relocation Assistance and Real Property Acquisition Policy Act of 1970.

-17. Marc McSorley invited the owner representative, Paul Wypiszynski with TPF Investments, LLC to join Mr. McSorley on a site inspection.
-Mr. Wypiszynski accepted and we inspected the subject property on March 25, 2021.
+17. Marc McSorley invited the owners representative to join him on a site inspection.
+Ms. Sue Sardina declined the offer and allowed Mr. McSorley to inspect the subject property on his own on March 25, 2021.
 Marc McSorley made a field inspection of the sales relied on in making this appraisal.
-It is our opinion that as of March 25, 2021, the total loss in market value to the subject property herein described is \$2,700.
+It is our opinion that as of March 25, 2021, the total loss in market value to the subject property herein described is \$9,800.